carlphilipp/chicago-commutes/README.md

 ## Build

-* Duplicate, rename `keystore.properties.template` to `keystore.properties` and update file with correct information
+* Duplicate `keystore.properties.template` and rename the copy to `keystore.properties`.
+Update the new file with correct information.
 * Do the same thing for `keystore.properties.template`.
 * You are ready to build it!